CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-01.md

       ![](../media/viewcodes.png)

-## Task 5: Explore prompts and parameters
+## Task 5: Explore Prompts and Parameters

-In this task, you'll explore prompts and parameters by experimenting with different inputs and settings to fine-tune the AI model's responses and behavior.
+In this task, you will explore prompts and parameters by experimenting with different inputs and settings to fine-tune the AI model's responses and behavior.

-1. In the **Chat Configuration** pane, expand **Parameters (1)**, set the following parameter values:
+1. In the **Chat Configuration** pane, expand **Parameters (1)**, and set the following parameter values:

       - **Max response (2)**: 500